Reform movement (Upper Canada): Toronto Political Union

-The Canadian Alliance Society was reborn as the Constitutional Reform Society in 1836, when it was led by the more moderate reformer, Dr William W. Baldwin.
-After the disastrous 1836 elections, it took the final form as the Toronto Political Union in October 1836, again with Dr Baldwin as president.
+The Canadian Alliance Society was reborn as the Constitutional Reform Society in 1836, when it was led by the more moderate reformer, William W. Baldwin.
+After the disastrous 1836 elections, it took the final form as the Toronto Political Union in October 1836, again with Baldwin as president.
 By March 1837, however, the more moderate reformers withdrew in disappointment with their electoral loss, leaving William Lyon Mackenzie to fill the political vacuum.

 The Toronto Political Union called for a Constitutional Convention in July 1837, and began organizing local "Vigilance Committees" to elect delegates.
 The structure of the convention was much like that of the "General Convention of Delegates in 1834, and many of the same delegates were elected.
 This became the organizational structure for the Rebellion of 1837.

 The Toronto Political Union complained of many issues, but none more than the effects of the financial panic of 1836, and the effects of bankrupt banks like the Bank of Upper Canada suing poor farmers and other debtors.

 The meetings in the Home District met with an increasing degree of Orange Order violence, so that the reformers began to protect themselves and resort to arms to do so.
 As the violence continued, peaceable reform meetings tapered off in October, to be replaced by instances of men drilling for battle.
-The Rebellion of December 7, 1837 marked the end of the Political Union movement in Upper Canada.
+The Rebellion of December 7, 1837, marked the end of the Political Union movement in Upper Canada.

 Atlantic Revolution and the Rebellions of 1837

 The rebellions in 1837 must be viewed in the wider context of the late-18th- and early-19th-century Atlantic revolutions.
-The American Revolutionary war in 1776, the French Revolution of 1789–1799, the Haitian Revolution of 1791–1804, the Irish Rebellion of 1798, and Spanish America (1810–1825) were all inspired by the same republican ideals.
+The American Revolutionary War of 1775–1783, the French Revolution of 1789–1799, the Haitian Revolution of 1791–1804, the Irish Rebellion of 1798, and Spanish America (1810–1825) were all inspired by the same republican ideals.
 Even Great Britain's Chartists sought the same democratic goals.
 The Canadian rebels believed that the right of citizens to participate in the political process through the election of representatives was the most important right, and they sought to make the legislative council elective rather than appointed.
 When the British military crushed the rebellions, they ended any possibility the two Canadas would become republics.